theodorosploumis/drupal-best-practices/README.md

 - Entity and bundle name should use only singular name (Correct: vocabulary "author".
 Incorrect: vocabulary "authors").
 - Use taxonomy terms only when you need to show pages of categorized content.
 - Don't use taxonomy terms just to filter content.
 Instead use list type fields.
-- When the taxonomies need to have authorization, extra fields and different display types investigate using a node type entity reference.
+- When the taxonomies need to have authorization, extra fields and different display types, investigate using a node type entity reference.

 ### 2.4 Other content entities
 - For other content entities like paragraphs, comments, media,  etc the rules are the same as for Nodes.